-Choose to apply for either a full year or spring semester study.
+Choose to apply for either a full year, spring semester, or spring semester plus a summer internship.
 UC students take classes alongside ambitious international and domestic students on the lovely PKU campus.
 Applications are reviewed and final acceptance will be made by Peking University.

 - Through year-long study, maximize your Chinese language skills, gain new perspectives on your field of study, and develop a deeper understanding of China and the world today.